awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 ### To retrieve image scan findings \(console\)<a name="describe-scan-findings-console"></a>

-Use the following steps to retrieve image scan findings using the AWS Management Console\.
+Use the following steps to retrieve image scan findings using the AWSManagement Console\.

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.